 MSG’s story begins in early 20th-century Japan, where chemist Kikunae Ikeda isolated it from seaweed.
 Recognizing its unique taste-enhancing properties, he patented MSG in 1908, and it quickly became a popular ingredient in Japanese cuisine.

 The term “MSG” is a straightforward abbreviation of its chemical nameImagine you’re in a giant store with shelves full of ingredients, but the labels aren’t written in English!
-That’s kind of what it’s like for scientists and doctors dealing with all the different chemicals in the world. • Other Names: You… Read More: Monosodium glutamate.
+That’s kind of what it’s like for scientists and doctors dealing with all the different chemicals in the world. • Other Names: You might not hear “chemical names” used very often in everyday… Read More: Monosodium glutamate.
 It reflects the compound’s structure as a single sodium ion bonded to a glutamate moleculeImagine tiny building blocks that come together to form everything around you, from water to air to your own body!
 A molecule is a group of two or more atoms held together by strong forces called chemical bonds.
-Think of… Read More.
+Think of them as the microscopic Legos that build the world!
+The… Read More.

 MSG in Everyday Life and Beyond